-Getting kids excited about journaling might seem like a daunting task, but with a little creativity, it can actually be an easy sell!
+Getting kids excited about journaling might seem like a daunting task, but with a little creativity, it can be an easy sell.
 Though some students might initially think that sitting and writing quietly sounds boring, they’ll quickly see that journaling has the power to be engaging, inspiring, and exciting.

-To help you get started, we’ve put together a list of journal ideas and creative writing prompts – and a brand new set of journal prompts for kids that will show them just how fun this activity can be.
+To help you get started, we’ve put together a list of fun writing prompts, journal ideas and creative writing prompts – and a brand new set of journal prompts for kids that will show them just how fun it can be to journal and practice writing.